A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Lifted surface finite element spaces

-So far we have only defined evolving surface finite elements without relation to the continuous setting.
-In general, due to the curvature of the surface or its boundary, the computational domain $\Gamma_h(t)$ can only only be an approximation to $\Gamma(t)$ in a practical scheme.
-We will identify evolving surface finite elements on $\Gamma_h(t)$ with a corresponding curved evolving surface finite elements on $\Gamma(t)$.
-We call this process lifting.
-In the following error analysis, we will compare the smooth solution with the lift of the discrete solution.
-We will also require an inverse lift that transforms functions on the smooth domain to the computational domain.
+So far we have only defined surface finite elements without relation to approximation of a smooth hypersurface $\Gamma$ and function spaces on $\Gamma$ through the definition of a lifted finite element space $\S_h^\ell(t)$.
+In general, due to the curvature of the surface, the computational domain $\Gamma_h$ will be an approximation to $\Gamma$.
+We will identify surface finite elements $( K, \P, \Sigma )$ on $\Gamma_h$ with a corresponding curved surface finite elements $( K^\ell, \P^\ell, \Sigma^\ell )$ on $\Gamma$ using a mapping $\Lambda_K \colon K \to \Gamma$.
+We call this process \emph{lifting}.
+This provides a convenient way to compare the smooth functions (solutions to PDEs) on $\Gamma$ with the lift of discrete functions on $\Gamma_h$.
+We will also require an inverse lift that maps functions on the smooth domain to the computational domain.